octoberswimmer/batchforce/README.md

         - incr: increments the number stored at key by one. set to 1 if not set.
         - clone: create a copy of the record
         - readfile: reads a file from the filesystem and returns its content as a string
+        - fetch: retrieves content from a Salesforce URL (relative URLs only)

         The date function supports the standard Salesforce DateTime format.